How "Damascus Volcano" erupted in Assad's stronghold

 Elsewhere in the city, rebels set fire to a military barracks after a two-day siege.
 Opposition sources said the building had been used as a training ground for feared shabbiha militiamen loyal to Assad.

-Trying to show that the authorities were still in control, state TV also broadcast live footage of central roads and districts.
-But the traffic of the cramped Middle Eastern city was missing; only a few cars were moving along its boulevards.

-As the temperature rose to above 40 degrees Celsius (104 degrees Fahrenheit), power in many parts of the capital remained cut off, compounding people’s misery.
+On Saturday, the counter-offensive gathered pace.
+Syrian troops and armored vehicles pushed into a rebel-held district of Aleppo, the country’s biggest city, and struck back in Damascus.

+The next day, after an early morning helicopter bombardment, they pushed rebels from the Mezzeh diplomatic quarter of the capital and residents said troops and militia poured in, setting fire to houses and rounding people up.

-Many residents have already fled, with tens of thousands of people reported to be pouring into neighboring Lebanon.
+Many residents had already fled, with tens of thousands of people reported to be entering neighboring Lebanon.

 At the hilly Masnaa border crossing on the Lebanese side, Damascenes, many of them wealthy families driving their own air-conditioned cars, could be spotted making their way past border control.

+“Seizing the border crossings does not have a strategic importance but it has a psychological impact because it demoralizes Assad’s force,” a senior Syrian army defector in Turkey, Staff Brigadier Faiz Amr, told Reuters by phone.

+“It’s a show of progress for the revolutionaries, despite the superior firepower of Assad’s troops.”

-The FSA still may need more defections from the army to gain the expertise and weaponry to achieve final victory.
+The opposition estimates 50,000 out of 280,000 troops have now defected, but the FSA may need more defections to gain the expertise and weaponry required to achieve final victory.

 President Barack Obama’s administration has been drawing up contingency plans for if and when Assad falls.
 The New York Times said Washington was talking to Israel about the possibility of securing Assad’s chemical weapons - one of the largest stockpiles of its kind in the world.

+The Syrian Observatory for Human Rights said 1,261 people had been killed across Syria since last Sunday when the fighting escalated in Damascus, including 299 of Assad’s troops, making it by far the bloodiest week in the uprising.

-Like a wounded lion, Assad could still mount a robust response to the rebels’ most audacious attack on his powerbase.
+Like a wounded lion, Assad is starting to mount a robust response to the rebels’ most audacious attack on his powerbase.